Dessert/ easy/ Eggless Recipes/ Featured/ few ingredients/ Fruit Desserts/ no mixer/ No-Bake Desserts/ quick/ Trifle & Glass Desserts

 This vanilla panna cotta tastes exquisite on its own, but I also love serving it with different garnishes.
 Some of my favorites include:

-• Make a strawberry sauce: Place fresh or frozen strawberries with some powdered sugar in the food processor and process until smooth.
+- Make a strawberry sauce: Place fresh or frozen strawberries with some powdered sugar in the food processor and process until smooth.
 Then, top your set panna cottas with the strawberry sauce and small pieces of fresh strawberries.
-This is my favorite version of panna cotta!
+This is my favorite topping for panna cotta!

-• Skip imitation vanilla and go for the real thing.
-Vanilla is only flavor ingredient we add to panna cotta, so use real vanilla extract, a scraped and seeded vanilla bean, or even vanilla paste in this recipe.
+- Skip imitation vanilla and go for the real thing.
+Vanilla is the only flavor ingredient added to panna cotta, so use quality vanilla.
+Real vanilla extract, a scraped and seeded vanilla bean, or even vanilla bean paste will do well in this recipe.
 Keep in mind that if you use a vanilla bean or vanilla paste, there will be specks of vanilla in your panna cotta.
 For this reason, I tend to stick with vanilla extract, but if you don’t mind the flecks of vanilla (after all, they offer amazing flavor) then go for it!

 Commonly asked questions